JingjinW/Engagement-Evaluation-in-Real-World-Condition/README.md

 # Engagement-Evaluation-Based-On-Zoom-Recording
- In this project, I trained two random forest regression models to evaluate the engagement level of a person.
+ In this project, I used two random forest regression models to evaluate the engagement level of a person.

+ Model 1 was based on facial action units (AUs), model 2 was based on head pose, eye gaze and face shape change.

 Reference: